google/xls/docs_src/codegen_options.md

     exclusive.
 Concretely, this roughly limits the number of `malloc` calls done by the Z3 solver, so the output should be deterministic across machines for a given rlimit.

+-   `--default_next_value_z3_rlimit` controls how hard our scheduling passes will work to prove that state params are fully covered by their `next_value` nodes, so that we can skip special handling for the case where no `next_value` node triggers.
+This is purely an optimization; everything will work correctly even if this is set to 0.
+Concretely, this roughly limits the number of `malloc` calls done by the Z3 solver, so the output should be deterministic across machines for a given rlimit.